Overview

 Outcome, Learnings and Public Benefit

-At time of submission, we have sufficient crash/safety data to share from 11 queue protection corridors.
+As of April 2024, PennDOT had sufficient crash/safety data to share from 11 queue protection corridors.
 Across those 11 corridors, total crashes were reduced from 1,808 crashes per year prior to activation of queue protection, to 1,625 crashes per year following activation—a decrease of 183 crashes, or just over 11 percent.
 The 183 yearly crash-reduction included an average reduction of 96 rear-end crashes, 86 injury crashes, and 7 fatal crashes each year.
 Crash injury severity reduction was targeted by providing better location information of dangerous traffic conditions.
 The result was fatal and injury crashes dropping by over 20 percent in one-third of the corridors.
 Most installations focused on long-term work zones on high traffic volume routes, so any reduction is an emphasized success.

 Unsurprising, when isolating truck crashes, the safety benefits are even more dramatic.
 The advance queue detection can help truck drivers slow their heavier vehicles in a timely fashion.
 Within the safety analysis described above, rear-end crashes involving trucks were reduced by 13 percent and fatal crashes involving trucks were reduced by nearly 50 percent (13 to 7 fatal crashes).
 By comparison, passenger vehicles only saw a slight reduction in fatal crashes.
 Keeping more trucks operational and the economy moving is a core staple of PennDOT’s operations strategies.